Re-Volt-America/RVA/README.md

 rvm install 3.2.2
 ```

-With the following command you should be able to see your installed Ruby versions and use version 2.7.3
+With the following commands, you should be able to see your installed Ruby versions and use version 2.7.3
 ```bash
 rvm list
 rvm use 3.2.2